Luís Carlos Prestes

 Beginning in 1924, as a young army officer, Prestes was a leading figure in an abortive military revolt.
 After its failure, he led a band of rebel troops, known as the Prestes Column, on a three-year, 14,000-mile trek through the remote Brazilian interior in a futile attempt to stir peasant opposition to the Government.
 Eventually, the rebels went into exile in Bolivia.
 Although the effort failed, he became a romantic hero.

 He went on to become general-secretary of the Brazilian Communist Party, which advocated ending payments on the national debt, nationalization of foreign-owned companies, and land reform.
-Imprisoned after a violent uprising in 1935, he was released after World War II and later served briefly as a senator.
+Imprisoned after a violent uprising in 1935 and sentenced to 30 years in prison for ordering the execution of the teenager Elza Fernandes, he was released after World War II and later served briefly as a senator.
 He was the communist opposition throughout the Vargas Era in Brazil.

 In the 1980s, Prestes accused the Brazilian Communist Party of abandoning Marxist-Leninist philosophy.
 He was removed from the leadership in 1980 and expelled in 1984.
 He campaigned for Leonel Brizola, a center-left candidate, in the 1989 presidential election, won by Fernando Collor de Mello.